LaunchCodeEducation/java-web-development/docs/_sources/chapters/control-flow-and-collections/arraylist.rst.txt

 in students...``.
 The first statement inside the parenthesis declares and initializes a loop index variable ``i``.
 The second statement is a Boolean expression that is our exit condition.
-In other words, we will keep looping as long as this expression evaluates to ``True``.
+In other words, we will keep looping as long as this expression evaluates to ``true``.
 The third statement is used to increment the value of the loop index variable at the end of iteration through the loop.